Undergraduate Research and Internships

 Holly Abrams, Alex Edwards, Erin Sherman, Madisson Russell, and Joseph Semler presented research and competed in the Math Jeopardy competition at the 2022 MAA Southeast Section Conference at Berry College.

-The Undergraduate Research Enrichment Funds (UREF) grant program, formerly known as the Presidential Research Scholars Program prior to 2018, awards up to $3000 to student-faculty teams in support of scholarly and creative activity.
-The APSU Mathematics department is proud of its recipients.
+Austin Peay State University awards Student Research Support Grants (formally Undergraduate Research Enrichment Funds) of up to $2000 to student-faculty teams in support of scholarly and creative activity.
+The Department of Mathematics and Statistics is proud of its recipients.
 They are

 All full-time undergraduate students with the support of a faculty mentor are eligible to apply on the Office of Student Research and Innovation website.